StaphSynth/Hooroo-Scrabble-Scorer/README.md

 => 8
 ```

 Optionally, you may also pass a bonuses array and it will apply the bonuses to the word score.
 The array must be as long as the word, with each element consisting of a symbol that represents the bonus status of the corresponding letter.
 For example: word = "cat", bonus array = `[:dw,:n,:n]`.
 The word is "cat" and a double word score is associated with the letter "c".
 No bonuses are applied to the other letters.
-The symbols used in the array are: `:n` = nothing, `:dl` = double letter, `:tl` = tripple letter, `:dw` = double word, and `:tw` = tripple word score.
+The symbols used in the array are: `:n` = nothing, `:dl` = double letter, `:tl` = triple letter, `:dw` = double word, and `:tw` = triple word score.
 ```ruby
 bonus = [:n,:n,:dw,:n,:n,:n,:n]
 game.score("cabbage", bonus)